Mixing induced by Faraday surface waves: Details on the Modal Decomposition

-To obtain this decomposition, we use short-time averaging to separate the slow-time component, $\bar{c}(\vec{x},t)$, from the oscillating and fluctuating components, $\tilde{c}(\vec{x},t) + c'(\vec{x},t)$.
-Then, we perform a POD analysis of the oscillating and fluctuating components to separate the oscillating component, $\tilde{c}(\vec{x},t)$, from the fluctuating component, $c'(\vec{x},t)$.
-Once again, we choose to reconstruct the oscillating component using the first $N$ POD modes that capture the oscillating component of the flow.
-A typical example of this decomposition is shown in figure~\ref{FigureD2:scales}d-f.
+To obtain this decomposition, we use short-time averaging to separate the slow-time component, $\overline{c}(\vec{x},t)$, from the oscillating and fluctuating components, $\widetilde{c}(\vec{x},t) + c'(\vec{x},t)$.
+Then, we apply the POD to the remainder to separate the oscillating component, $\widetilde{c}(\vec{x},t)$, from the fluctuating component, $c'(\vec{x},t)$.
+As before, we reconstruct $\widetilde{c}$ using the first $N=10$ POD modes that capture the wave-driven oscillation.
+A typical result is shown in figure~\ref{FigureC4:scales}d-f.

-A similar effect could be obtained by separating the velocity field into rotational and irrotational components, by applying a band-pass filter in the frequency domain, or by using phase-averaging.
-However, we found that the POD-based decomposition provided a simple and effective way to separate the different components of the flow.
+A similar decomposition could be achieved by splitting the velocity field into rotational and irrotational parts, by applying a band-pass filter in the frequency domain, or by phase-averaging.
+The POD-based approach, however, provides a unified and straightforward way to isolate the wave-driven and turbulent components for both the velocity and concentration fields.